gskril/farcaster-indexer/README.md

 4. Rename `.env.example` to `.env` and configure your variables
 5. Run `yarn install` to install dependencies
 6. Run `yarn start` to start the server

+I suggest also creating a duplicate of both tables and appending '\_dev' to the names.
+Just run `yarn dev` instead of `yarn start` to use the dev tables.